-Section 14.9 The Civil Service Commission hearing may result in approval, denial or modification of the department's action and/or the Personnel Director or designee's decision.
+Section 14.9 The Civil Service Commission hearing may result in approval, denial or modification of the department's action and/or the Human Resources DirectorPersonnel Director or designee's recommendation, or the Personnel Director's decision.
 Time limits set forth and required under the City Charter may not be extended.